 All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first term of their employment/placement.
-This training is refreshed every 3 years; to enable them to understand and fulfil their safeguarding responsibilities effectively.
+Our training is provided through the LA's SCiES team.
+This training is refreshed every 3 years; to enable all staff to understand and fulfil their safeguarding responsibilities effectively.

-All staff receive safeguarding and child protection updates (for example, via email, ebulletins and staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
+All staff receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.